apache/spark/PULL_REQUEST_WORKFLOW.rst

 pylint custom command line options.
 See `TESTING.rst <TESTING.rst>`_ for details but those are:

 * Integration - tests that require external integration images running in docker-compose
-* Heisentests - tests that are vulnerable to some side effects and are better to be run on their own
 * Quarantined - tests that are flaky and need to be fixed
 * Postgres - tests that require Postgres database.
 They are only run when backend is Postgres
 * MySQL - tests that require MySQL database.
 They are only run when backend is MySQL